inet-framework/inet-tutorials/_docs/wireless/step1.md

 ## Results

 When we run the simulation, here's what happens.
-Host A's `UDPBasicApp` generates UDP packets at random intervals.
+Host A's `UdpBasicApp` generates UDP packets at random intervals.
 These packets are sent down via UDP and IPv4 to the network interface for transmission.
 The network interface queues packets, and transmits them as soon as it can.
 As long as